pythonanywhere/help_pages/articles/Selenium.md

 instructions.
 Also note that selenium will only work in tasks, web apps and consoles.
 It will not work in notebooks and over SSH.

-*If you're on the fishnchips system image*, you will need to update selenium for your account/virtualenv to 3.141.0.
+*If you're on the fishnchips system image*, the latest version of selenium confirmed working (as of 2022-06-13) is `4.1.3`, and we recommend upgrading it for your account/virtualenv to this version.
 For example, if you're using Python 3.7, run this in a Bash console:

-    pip3.7 install --user selenium==3.141.0
+    pip3.7 install --user selenium==4.1.3

-Note that selenium>=4.0.0 won't work on PythonAnywhere right now.

 You can run Selenium with Chrome using code like this: